mjlambiase/Fall21Python2_Maya/README.md

 - Python program that takes in a csv file and a json search criteria file
 - Output json file containing the records matched by the search criteria.

+## Final_project
+- Compare the 4 largest states across the pandemic (California, Texas, Florida, New York)